 “With ThingLink, switch on and you’re in”: How a virtual museum works in practice

 Meanwhile in direct response to the pandemic a new, stand-alone exhibition was envisaged and curated by the entire staff of the museum.
-“Now Accepting Contactless” opened during the first lockdown (Spring ‘20) and brought together objects which showed the many ways designers and citizens have used their skills in the crisis, and demonstrating the vital role design played during the pandemic.
+“Now Accepting Contactless” opened during Spring ‘20 and brought together objects which showed the many ways designers and citizens have used their skills in the crisis, and demonstrating the vital role design played during the pandemic.

 The “Imagining the Future” section of the exhibition was co-curated by The Young People Collective (YPC) alongside V&A staff.
 YPC is a voluntary group of 14-24 year olds who meet once a week to help co-design the young people’s programme as well as provide feedback for lots of ideas within the museum such as interactive exhibits.